A framework for conducting pore network modeling simulations of multiphase transport in porous materials.

 - Saving and loading of simulations allows for batch processing of simulations to be analyzed at a later point

 OpenPNM can be install from the Python Package index using:

 Or the source code can be downloaded from Github and installed by running:

 The following code block illustrates how to use OpenPNM to perform a mercury intrusion porosimetry simulation in just 10 lines:

 >>> import OpenPNM as op >>> pn = op.Network.Cubic(shape=[10, 10, 10], spacing=0.0001) >>> geo = op.Geometry.Stick_and_Ball(network=pn, pores=pn.Ps, ... throats=pn.Ts) >>> Hg = op.Phases.Mercury(network=pn) >>> Air = op.Phases.Air(network=pn) >>> phys = op.Physics.Standard(network=pn, phase=Hg, pores=pn.Ps, ... throats=pn.Ts) >>> MIP = op.Algorithms.Drainage(network=pn) >>> MIP.setup(invading_phase=Hg, defending_phase=Air) >>> MIP.set_inlets(pores=pn.pores(['top', 'bottom'])) >>> MIP.run()

 The network can be visualized in Paraview giving the following:

 The drainage curve can be visualized with MIP.plot_drainage_curve() giving something like this:

-A collection of examples is available as a separate Github repository: OpenPNM-Examples.
+A collection of examples has been started as a new Github repository: OpenPNM-Examples.